FargoRate 850

 FargoRate 575- 599

-This player is the one people start to study, not just compete against.
-The dividing line between good and great is starting to blur, and they’re stepping confidently into the latter category.
+At this stage, they’re not just someone to compete against; they’re someone players are beginning to study.
+The line between good and great is starting to blur, and they’re stepping confidently into the realm of greatness.

 FargoRate 550 – 574

-FargoRate 525 – 549
+FargoRate 525 – 549:

-FargoRate 500 – 524
+FargoRate 500 – 524:

-Solidly competent and reliable in league play, this player tips the scales with about a 5% first-attempt run-out rate.
+Solidly competent and reliable in league play.
+They run out the table on their first attempt in about 5% of 10-ball games, 7% of 9-ball games, and 10% of 8-ball games.
 While they might not be the talk of the town, they’re certainly part of the conversation.
 Often found in the middle rounds of local tournaments, making them neither an easy out nor a guaranteed win.
+Sits at the median of the FargoRate system, but don’t let the stats fool you — this player can bring unexpected flair when least expected.
+A mainstay in local leagues who’s built a skill set that’s primed for growth.

 FargoRate 475 – 499